All Content Copyright © Jack Hayes

 So while I started out painting portraits and other, figure-ground work, I prefer to paint abstract, non-objective works.
 This is more challenging to me because it's harder for me to make those work, really, than anything figurative or representational.
 I found that very hard to do; this work is much more challenging - and satisfying -- to me than that ever was.

 So while, technically, my tools -- paint and canvas and brushes -- are all quite ancient and the path to color-ground painting has already been paved - each painting feels new to me.
 I hope my work can offer you the same kind of experience it offers me: that sense of being truly alive; truly in the moment.

-Stacy Smith - Kansas State University
+From an interview with Stacy Smith, Ph.D - Kansas State University

-Jack Hayes has works in a number of private and public collections, and has had shows in various venues across the U.S.
+Hayes has works in a number of private and public collections, and has had shows in various venues across the U.S.

-He was recently awarded a Bremer/Thrivent Artist in Residence grant from the Epiphany Fine Arts Program of the University Lutheran Church of the Epihany of St. Cloud MN.
+He was awarded a Bremer/Thrivent Artist in Residence grant from the Epiphany Fine Arts Program of the University Lutheran Church of the Epihany of St. Cloud MN.
 Part of the award is the honor of serving as the curator of the program after having had his own show in that excellent venue.

 In 2008 he was awarded the Outstanding Downtown Promotions Award from St. Cloud for having founded the Art Crawl there in 2005.
 That program is lively and well.

 If you'd like to learn more about his work, contact him here.
 Jack and Dylan